By: Jeffrey S. Lapin, CPM(r)

 The tendency to use our maintenance folks to do “everything” is dangerous but understandable.
 It often stems from certain owner’s (incorrect) perceptions that all repairs or maintenance tasks are equivalent.
 Such owners may be even be persuaded by their experience in self-managing smaller apartment complexes in the past, during which they or their on-site manager’s spouse did all such work and never called contractors.
 But as property management professionals, it is up to us to educate and inform so that the right thing is done from a risk management perspective.

 The decision as to whether to use employees of the owner or the management company to perform maintenance tasks or to contract out with a qualified third party for this work must be made as part of the process of assigning maintenance duties under your Maintenance and Risk Management program.
-If you are now asking “What program?”, read my article entitled Good Maintenance Procedures Can Reduce Risk at our Properties at http://www.jeffreylapincpm.com).
+If you are now asking “What program?”, read my article on this site entitled Best Maintenance Procedures Reduce Risk at Commercial Properties.

 This decision is less critical and results in less risk for lower skilled work such as painting or landscaping maintenance (assuming it does not involve the use of tall ladders).
 More highly skilled work however, such as maintenance of HVAC or electrical systems at the property, which involve more risk to the owner (including financial risk if maintenance is not done or done improperly), should be outsourced in many cases.